porsche-design-system/porsche-design-system/packages/design-system/src/pages/web/start-coding.md

 # Start Coding

-Porsche Design System provides developers with a collection of presentational web components and corresponding wrappers for Angular and React to build clean and high-quality frontends that innately come with the latest design definitions.
+Porsche Design System provides developers with a collection of Web components, Angular components and React components to build clean and high-quality frontends that innately come with the latest design definitions.

 ## Requirements
 * [Node.js & NPM](https://nodejs.org)